-B. Penalty Reduction Factors
+B. Penalty Adjustment

-General
+1. General

 - a.
-Penalty reductions may exceed 100 percent depending upon the employer's "size" (number of employees), "good faith," and "history of previous violations." - (i) Maximum of 70 percent (80 percent for serious willful violations) reduction is permitted for size; - (ii) Maximum of 35 percent reduction for good faith, and - (iii) 10 percent for history.
+Penalty adjustments will vary depending upon the employer's "size" (number of employees), "good faith," and "history of previous violations." - Size adjustment may range from a maximum reduction of 70 percent (80 percent for serious willful violations) to a maximum increase of 20 percent; - (ii) An adjustment of up to 10 percent may be applied for history, and - (iii) A maximum reduction of 30 percent may be applied for good faith.

-However, all proposed penalties are subject to the minimum penalty requirements of Section VIII.D.
-Since these reduction factors are based upon
+Note: All proposed penalties are subject to the minimum and maximum penalty requirements of Section VIII.D and VIII.E.
+Adjustment factors shall be calculated only once for each inspection.

-- the general character of an employer's safety and health performance, they shall be calculated only once for any employer. - b.
+- b.
 After the classification (as serious or other-than-serious) and the gravity-based penalty have been determined for each violation, the adjustment factors (for size, good faith, and history) shall be applied subject to these limitations: - (i) Penalties proposed for violations that are classified as repeated shall be reduced only for size. - (ii) Penalties proposed for violations classified as willful shall be reduced only for size and history. - (iii) Penalties proposed for serious violations classified as high severity/greater probability shall be reduced only for size and history.

-2. Size Reduction
+2. Size Adjustment